-When people hear the term “generic drug”, they think that is all about a drug that is non-official, subpar or even a knock-off.
+When people hear the term generic drug, they think that is all about a drug that is non-official, subpar or even a knock-off.
 But this is far from being true.

 Generic drugs are designed to have the same therapeutic effect as brand medications.
 Generics contain the same active substance as found in brand-name preparations and are equal to the originals in terms of quality, strength, posology, and method of administration.

-For instance, Sildenafil Citrate is a generic alternative of brand-name Viagra, an oral medication used to treat erectile dysfunction.
+Another visible example is Sildenafil Citrate is a generic alternative of brand-name Viagra, an oral medication used to treat erectile dysfunction.
 Both medicaments are available in the same strengths, prescribed in the same dosages, and have identical instructions as well as warnings, precautions, and contraindications for how to take them.

 Are generics worse than originals?

 Certainly, not.
 Generic drugs are as effective as branded ones.
 The USA FDA obliges generic drug manufacturers to prove that their products are appropriate substitutions for brand-name medicines and can produce the same therapeutic benefits as their genuine counterparts.
 It means that you can safely use a generic drug instead of the brand-name and get the same effect.

 This poses the question: why are brand-name drugs much more expensive than their generic equivalents?

 The matter is that the makers of branded drugs have to run a galore of clinical trials to validate the safety and effectiveness of a newly-invented medication.
 Conducting this investigation as well as running an aggressive marketing campaign is fiendishly expensive, and drug-makers have to set quite a dear price for their product to recover huge expenditures.